convox/praxis/GETTING_STARTED.md

 ### Build the app

-Now let's ship this to the Rack.
-Rather than doing a `cx deploy`, this time we'll just build the source.
-That will allow us to inspect the diff before completing deployment.
+Now you can ship this to the Rack.
+Rather than doing a `cx deploy`, this time you'll just build the source.
+That will allow you to inspect the diff before completing deployment.

     $ cx build
     uploading: .